macropin/django-registration/docs/backend-api.rst

 Specifying the backend to use
 -----------------------------

-To determine which backend to use, the views in django-registration accept a keyword argument ``backend``; in all cases, this should be a string containing the full dotted Python import path to the backend class to be used.
+To determine which backend to use, the :ref:`views in django-registration <views>` accept a keyword argument ``backend``; in all cases, this should be a string containing the full dotted Python import path to the backend class to be used.
 So, for example, to use the default backend, you'd pass the string ``'registration.backends.default.DefaultBackend'`` as the value of the ``backend`` argument (and the default URLConf included with that backend does so).
 The specified backend class will then be imported and instantiated (by calling its constructor with no arguments), and the resulting instance will be used for all backend-specific functionality.

 If the specified backend class cannot be imported, django-registration will raise ``django.core.exceptions.ImproperlyConfigured``.